commercialhaskell/stackage/CURATORS.md

 universal advice on how to solve things, since each situation is unique.
 Let's develop this advice over time.
 For now: if you're not sure, ask for guidance.

-__`NOPLAN=1`__ If you wish to rerun a build without recalculating a build plan, you can set the environment variable `NOPLAN=1`.
-This is useful for such cases as an intermittent test failure, out of memory condition, or manually tweaking the plan file.
-(When using `NOPLAN=1`, if one needs to revert one package, say due to a build or test regression, one can edit `snapshot-incomplete.yaml`
-(the SHA256 hash of the .cabal file will get updated), to avoid having to rebuild everything again.)

-Note LTS builds without NOPLAN will use the last Hackage data.
+Note LTS builds will use the last Hackage data.
 You may need to `run-nightly.sh` to get a newer package, but this should be less common for lts.

 ### Timing